haukened/mirrorselect/README.md

 ## Contact

-For any questions or suggestions, please open an issue on GitHub or contact the maintainer at your.email@example.com.
+For any questions or suggestions, please open an issue on GitHub.